VirgilSecurity/virgil-iotkit/integration/qt/README.md

 This is Virgil IoTKit C library wrapper for C++ based on Qt crossplatform framework.

+Qt - is a crossplatform framework for creating modern console and GUI applications.
+It supports wide range of desktop and mobile platforms like Windows, Linux, MacOS, Android, iOS etc.
 ## Content
 - [Features](#features)
 - [Installation](#installation)